davidalex89/Infosec-Deals/README.md

-# Ongoing Infosec deals for 2019-2020
+# Ongoing Infosec deals for 2020
-This started off as a Black Friday thing, but I'm going to try and keep this updated as a side-project.
+This started off as a Black Friday thing last year, but I'm going to try and keep this updated as a side-project.

 **Special thanks to [@Infosec_Taylor](https://twitter.com/Infosec_Taylor/), [0x90n](https://github.com/0x90n/InfoSec-Black-Friday/blob/master/README.md), and [webyeti](https://www.webyeti.ninja/blog/hackerblkfri).
 You can find me on twitter [@davidscovetta](https://twitter.com/davidscovetta)**